danmayer/danmayer.github.com/_drafts/investigating_api_tooling.md

   * Many example integrations
   * Stub Server support
   * __cons:__
-  * Early code gen tools, not yet stable.
+  * Early code generation tools, not yet stable.
 Ruby not supported
   * Documentation of the API lives entirely outside of standard code flows and tools
   * While a open format, it is kind of a odd non-standard format